 We ate most of our meals at the hotel.
 After hours un-end of swimming and playing, poolside tacos, pizzas and more fueled us every afternoon.
 Some of the kids are a bit picky, but I did make sure that they tried new things before turning it down.

-Make sure to check out my list of “Top 10 Restaurants In Puerto Vallarta” (coming soon)
+Make sure to check out my list of “Top 10 Best Places To Eat In Puerto Vallarta With Kids”

 - Exchange money before you get to Mexico because you’ll get a much better exchange rate that whatever they are offering you at the airport.